dsa-ntc/birminghamdsa.github.io/_pages/resources.md

 [DSA Meeting Code of Conduct](https://www.dsausa.org/resources/harassment-and-grievance/dsa-meeting-code-of-conduct-4-7-2020/) (adopted as Birmingham DSA's Meeting Code of Conduct by resolution in May 2022)

 <b>Harassment Grievance Disclosure</b>: If you experience or witness harassment in any DSA space, you may report it to our chapter’s harassment grievance officers (HGOs) at <a href="mailto:grievance@bhamdsa.org">grievance [a] bhamdsa {dot} org</a>.
 All reports will remain confidential with our HGOs.
-The full text of our Harassment and Grievance Policy can be found in Section 11 of our [current bylaws](https://docs.google.com/document/d/1bCHmNySr400hc7KN5xE4JOXYeaiOMRjOs1jGMIfEx40/edit?usp=sharing). <i>(Our chapter's current HGO is Brit B.)</i>
+The full text of our Harassment and Grievance Policy can be found in Section 11 of our [current bylaws](https://docs.google.com/document/d/1bCHmNySr400hc7KN5xE4JOXYeaiOMRjOs1jGMIfEx40/edit?usp=sharing). <i>(Our chapter's current HGO is Brit B. One HGO seat is currently vacant.)</i>

 ## For New Members: Slack